 Alliance for Smiles organizes and sends surgical teams to sites for two week missions.
 A surgical team is comprised of approximately 15 medical volunteers, supported by approximately 5 non-medical volunteers.
 During a mission 70 to 100 under-served children receive surgery for cleft lip & palate anomalies.
 The AfS team works side-by-side with local medical practitioners to exchange ideas on proper medical techniques and procedures, as well as to provide follow-up care.

-AfS provides care to all patients, regardless of sex, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity or marital status.
+AfS provides care to all patients regardless of race, color, religion, sex, ancestry, national origin, economic status, educational background, sexual orientation, gender expression or identity, or marital status.

 Cleft Treatment Centers